otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     •We want Stacks to understand which individuals in our study belong to which population.
 To specify this, create a file ```complete_popmap.txt``` in the working directory called popmap, using an editor.
-The file should be formatted in 2 columnas like [this](http://catchenlab.life.illinois.edu/stacks/manual/#popmap)

-        Include all 30 samples in this file and specify which individuals belong to which populations.
+The file should be formatted in 2 columns like [this](http://catchenlab.life.illinois.edu/stacks/manual/#popmap)Include all 30 samples in this file and specify which individuals            belong to which populations.
 You must supply the population map to denovo_map.pl when you execute it.
 You could for             example use ```ls -1 *fa.gz``` to see all the samples in a list before adding the populations.

     • There are three important parameters that must be specified to denovo_map.pl, the minimum stack depth, the distance allowed between stacks, and the distance allowed